diditagain/appodeal-case/README.md

 ### Roadmap
 -----

-- [ ] Planning to split data from scripts.
+- [x] Planning to split data from scripts.
 Scriptable Objects will be used for Views and Models alike.
+(Already did afterwards, as project gets bigger, we may create bigger).
+- [ ] Object pooling cards when we need to recycle them.
+- [ ] Move undo system to controller from GameManager singleton.
+For now making another script for it makes project bloat.
-- [ ] Use addressables for assets
+- [ ] Use addressables for assets (If project gets big).
+May reduce load time of game.
-- [ ] Tweening for animations
+- [ ] Tweening for undo animation.
+- [ ] Centralize events (using EventBus).
+If we're to create more events, it will be easier to keep track of different events in one place.

 ### AI Usage in Project
 ------